Kidney Health: Best Foods and Natural Remedies

 Hemoglobin A1C (HbA1c) gives the average amount of glucose in the blood, or blood sugar, over the past 8-12 weeks.
 HbA1c (or glycated hemoglobin) is formed in the blood when glucose attaches to hemoglobin, the protein in red blood cells that carries oxygen.
 The higher the level of glucose in the blood, the more glycated hemoglobin is formed.

-Chronically elevated glucose levels as reflected by a high HbA1c cause free radical damage and can damage a person’s organs, including the kidneys.
+Chronically elevated glucose levels as reflected by a high HbA1c cause free radical damage and can damage a person’s organs.
 HbA1c is reported as a percentage.
 The higher the percentage, the higher a person’s blood glucose levels have been.
 The optimal range fir HbA1c is 4.6-5.2.

 A urinalysis can indicate kidney problems if there is protein in your urine.
 An excess amount of protein in your urine may indication that your kidney’s filtering units are damaged.
 A urinalysis also tests for white blood cells in the urine which can indicate possible infection.
 These infections can spread to the kidneys.

 The abnormal presence of red blood cells (RBCs) in the urine means that your kidneys or another component or the urinary tract are permitting blood cells to seep into the urine.
-RBCs in the urine may indicate kidney infections, kidney disease, kidney stones, or kidney injury.
+RBCs in the urine may indicate kidney infections, CKD, stones, or injury.

 Healing the Kidneys Naturally